 - NIH ORI - RCR Resources - Data Management

 Data Management - Privacy and the integrity of research have implications for the storage and retrieval of data.
-For specific information, please see UVM's Policy on Access to and Retention of Data below.
+For specific information, please see UVM's Procedure and Practice on Access to and Retention of Data below.

 Investigators should also refer to UVM's intellectual property policy for guidance on the disposition of data when they leave UVM.

 Researchers spend much of their time collecting data.
 Data are used to confirm or reject hypotheses, to identify new areas of investigation, to guide the development of new investigative techniques, and more.
 We launch space probes to collect data that help us understand the origins of the universe and use gene databases as tools for understanding and curing disease.
 Science as we know and practice it today cannot exist without data.